 But remember, just like the website, this clothing line personifies but also requires authenticity, so, if you want and are worthy to become the next community “street hero”, you’re welcome to join the “cool kidz on the block”.
 The website’s doors are open and what a memorable entrance, if we dare say.

 - Great use of colors

 When dour 2020 first came to the scene, one of the first questions was: “What will the office of the future look like?”
 The TAXI campus in Denver, CO seems to have found a definitive answer.

-The website showcases a new, unique workplace experience through masterfully implemented UI.
-The site prioritizes clean and direct typographic hierarchy, color blocking, interaction and direct motion to guide the viewer through the TAXI community’s offerings on their campus.
+The website showcases a new, unique workplace experience through a masterfully implemented UI.
+The site prioritizes clean and direct typographic hierarchy, color blocking, interaction, and direct motion to guide the viewer through the TAXI community’s offerings on their campus.